 Candidates must have completed their junior year of college before beginning the internship and are selected from an applicant pool based on academic performance (GPA of 3.0 or higher required), demonstrated research and writing ability, and interest in the international trade arena.
+In addition, candidates must be currently living in Maine and legally eligible to work in Maine.
+NOTE: Although interns are working remotely due to the COVID-19 pandemic, interns are expected to be available for in-person meetings as may be necessary for employment verification, etc.

 See below for application instructions.